etn-ccis/blui-doc-it/src/docs/development/frameworks-web/angular.md

 To use PX Blue with your Angular project, you will need:

 1. An existing Angular application
-    * The project must be configured to use SASS stylesheets
+    * The project must be configured to use SCSS stylesheets
 2. The [Angular Material](https://material.angular.io/) Component Library
     * Our themes are built for these components.
 3. Our PX Blue Themes for Angular: